joelDevelop3r/DockerArchitectureDemo/README.md

 			Option 2: 'docker-compose --profile random up -d' to run with http random service Navigate to http://localhost:8000/thiio to show second app

-	4. Navigate to http://localhost:8000 to add tables to exampledb and f5 on first app to see changes
+	4. Navigate to http://localhost:8080 to add tables on exampledb